davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter5_3_c.png)

-There is nothing magic about moMoveTo - it's just a rotate and a translate The difference being that the rotation is specified as an axis and angle, rather than 3 angles
+There is nothing magic about ```moMoveTo( )``` - it's just a rotate and a translate The difference being that the rotation is specified as an axis and angle, rather than 3 angles.

+We can unpack the position and do all the work ourselves if we want.

 ```
 translate( tumbleMovePosition1[ 0 ] )